AndyXIP/AndyXIP/README.md

 # Hi there 👋, I'm Andy!

 <!-- Add a brief introduction -->
-I'm a MSc Computing student at Imperial College London with a passion for programming.
+I'm a MSc Computing student at Imperial College London with a passion for anything to do with computers.
 I enjoy working on github projects and always look for ways to improve my skills in programming.

 ## 🌱 What I'm Learning